nklayman/vue-cli-plugin-electron-builder/README.md

 **IMPORTANT: Your app must be created with Vue-CLI 3 (vue create my-app), will not work with Vue-CLI 2 (vue init webpack my-app)!**

-**IMPORTANT: This plugin only works with @vue/cli-service@3.0.0-beta.9 or lower, not with beta.10 or greater.
-Set @vue/cli-service to 3.0.0-beta.9 in the devDependencies of your package.json.**
+**IMPORTANT: This plugin only works with @vue/cli-service@3.0.0-beta.10 or greater, not with beta.9 or lower.
+Set @vue/cli-service to ^3.0.0-beta.10 in the devDependencies of your package.json if build/serve:electron fails.
+If you still need beta.9 support, use v0.2.5 of vue-cli-plugin-electron-builder.**

 ## Quick Start: